bruceravel/demeter/documentation/Athena/import/columns.rst

 menu. `Dispersive XAS <../process/pixel.html>`__, i.e. data which is a function of pixel index, requires special treatment.

-.. versionadded:: 0.9.20
-   There is now a label on the main page right next to the :quoted:`Freeze` button which identifies the file type of the data.
-You can toggle between xanes and xmu data by ``Control-Alt-Left`` clicking on that label.
+.. versionadded:: 0.9.20 There is now a label on the main page right next to the :quoted:`Freeze` button which identifies the file type of the data.
+You can toggle between xanes and xmu data by :kbd:`Control`-:kbd:`Alt`-:kbd:`Left` clicking on that label.

 Multi-element detector data